 In 1992, debate over the Liberty Place monument led the city council to pass an ordinance allowing monuments to be removed if they constitute a “nuisance,” defined as conflicting with legal requirements for equal protection of citizens, honoring or upholding the supremacy of one ethnic, religious, or racial group, promoting violence against one such group, becoming a site of violence, and costing too much to maintain in comparison to its historical significance.
 The mayor of New Orleans, Mitch Landrieu, cited the ordinance when he started discussing the idea to remove the monuments, first presented in June in response to the massacre at Emanuel AME church in Charleston, South Carolina, and the subsequent removal of the Confederate flag from that state’s capitol grounds.

-The vote was preceded by three hours of heated debate (you can watch it all here).
+The vote was preceded by three hours of heated debate.
 The mayor opened the public comments with a speech defending his proposal, saying “we must reckon with our past.”
 Landrieu explained that the monuments are divisive, and that they were put up to support “a specific ideology … a cause that was wrong”—slavery.
 His speech, with quotes by Faulkner and Martin Luther King Jr., received equal measures of applause and boos.

 During the public comments, opponents of the proposal argued that Davis and Lee were not, in fact, pro-slavery, that the majority of the citizens do not want the monuments removed, and that “you can’t rewrite history.”
 They suggested a compromise by adding interpretive plaques and building new monuments for figures now deemed important.
 Other objections were more practically grounded; the owner of a Civil War tour company said that the monuments were good for the tourism business.